Vaila

-In 2022, the island was put up for sale at £1.75 million
+From 1993, the island was owned by Richard Rowland and his wife, Dorota Rychli.
+The couple sold it to an undisclosed buyer in 2023.

 History

 The island has been inhabited for thousands of years, and Neolithic and Bronze Age remains have been found there.

 Other remains on the island include Mucklaberry Castle tower, which was restored in the 1890s.

 In 1490, the Ciske family's estates were divided and Vaila and Foula became the property of Alv Knutsson.
 However, the Ciskes were Norwegian, and as Scotland had annexed Shetland a few decades before, there were confusing and conflicting claims of ownership.

 In the 17th century Martin Martin recorded an unusual folk tale:

 The inhabitants of the isle Vaila say that no cat will live in it, and if any cat be brought to it, they will rather venture to sea, than stay in the isle.
 They say that a cat was seen upon the isle about fifty years ago; but how it came there was unknown.
 They observed about the same time, how the proprietor was in great torment, and as they supposed by witchcraft, of which they say he then died.
 There is no account that any cat has been seen in the isle ever since that gentleman’s death except when they were carried to it, for making the above-mentioned experiment.

-In 1837, Arthur Anderson (the co-founder of P&O), chose the island as the base for his Shetland Fishery Company.
+In 1837, Arthur Anderson, the co-founder of P&O, chose the island as the base for his Shetland Fishery Company.
 This helped end landlords' dominance of the Shetland fishing industry.
-The journalist John Sands lived on Vaila for a while during the late nineteenth century.
+The journalist John Sands lived on Vaila for a while during the late 19th century.